Laura Ellen Bacon: Into Being

 – ChapelAbout Laura Ellen Bacon: Into Being

-In the Chapel, discover Derbyshire-based Laura Ellen Bacon's exceptional immersive sculptural installation Into Being, created from natural materials.
-Weave your way through the building, to view a piece woven for the space in willow – a sustainable and warm material that Laura uses to create a surprising and compelling sensory experience.
+Derbyshire-based Laura Ellen Bacon's exceptional immersive sculptural installation Into Being, created from natural materials, was displayed in the Chapel.
+Visitors were invited to weave their way through the building, to view a piece woven for the space in willow – a sustainable and warm material that Laura uses to create surprising and compelling sensory experiences.

 Into Being was created by Laura inside the Chapel over an 8-week installation, using carefully woven and sustainably sourced Somerset willow.
-The scent of this natural material fills the Chapel, creating a full sensory experience.
-The repetitive weaving process has created a dense, flowing structure which envelops visitors into it's folds as it climbs three meters up the gallery wall.
+The scent of this natural material filled the Chapel, creating a full sensory experience.
+The repetitive weaving process created a dense, flowing structure which enveloped visitors into it's folds as it climbed three meters up the gallery wall.

-Also on display are several smaller woven willow works, showcasing the versatility of the material and ways it can be used to make structural forms.
-A selection of drawings are exhibited on the balcony, in addition to a limited edition artwork created by the artist to accompany the exhibition, which is the first print Laura has ever made of her work.
+Also on display were several smaller woven willow works, showcasing the versatility of the material and ways it can be used to make structural forms.
+A selection of drawings were exhibited on the balcony, in addition to a limited edition artwork created by the artist to accompany the exhibition, which is the first print Laura has ever made of her work.

 Exhibition supported by Hignell Gallery.